StollerSystem/StollerSystem/README.md

-## Currently enrolled at Epicodus in Portland, OR
+## Software dev in Portland, OR :computer: :floppy_disk: :crystal_ball:
-### Learning JavaScript, C#/.NET, React and more computer magic! :computer: :floppy_disk: :crystal_ball: